Verstappen in control in Miami as Leclerc crashes - Speedcafe

 Both Red Bull cars looked to have pace in hand on top of their best efforts, a worrying sign for the field as Verstappen remained 0.4s clear at the end of the session.

-Leclerc slid out after he corrected a snap of oversteer to nose into the tecpro barrier at Turn 7 to draw the day’s only red flag.
+Leclerc slid out after he corrected a snap of oversteer to nose into the tecpro barrier at Turn 7 to draw the day’s second red flag.

 Results: Miami Grand Prix, Free Practice 2